fspdevs/VSF/README.md

 - Some files include media uploads to the DB or form fields subimitting information.
 - Media and file uploads
 - Project status breadcrumb
+- Add Logos to the contact info for each client

 ## Home Page (clientList.js)(Kathleen)